Scalable Gaussian Processes on Discrete Domains: Conclusion and future work

 \section{Conclusion and future work}

-In this work, we present the first sparse Gaussian Process approximation framework on discrete domains.
-We explored different inducing point optimization techniques in our experiments and found that our proposed method using simulated annealing gives the best overall predictive performance and uncertainty estimates.
-Our method also yields favorable runtimes on larger data sets and more non-standard likelihoods.
+In this work, we explore different inducing point selection techniques for sparse Gaussian Processes on discrete domains.
+We found empirically that our proposed method using simulated annealing gives the best overall predictive performance and uncertainty estimates.
+This method also yields favorable runtimes on larger datasets and more non-standard likelihoods.

-We showed that our models perform competitively with SVMs on toy data as well as real-world DNA sequence data in terms of predictive performance, while offering better calibrated uncertainty estimates in some settings.
+Moreover, we showed that our models perform competitively with SVMs on toy data as well as real-world DNA sequence data in terms of predictive performance, while offering better calibrated uncertainty estimates in some settings.

 There are many directions for future work.
 First, developing a closer integration between discrete optimization and the marginal likelihood of the GP would improve both the approximation quality as well as the runtime of the inducing point algorithm.
-Extending the lower bound approximation of marginal likelihood as described in \citep{Titsias2009-nm} to the discrete case may be one avenue to explore in this direction.
-An orthogonal direction is a fully Bayesian treatment of the string kernel hyperparameter $k$, namely treating $k$ as a random variable.
-Finally, we would like to see existing GP software packages extend their abstractions to kernels with hyperparameters that are not differentiable.
+An orthogonal direction is a fully Bayesian treatment of the string kernel hyperparameter $k$, namely treating $k$ as a random variable with a prior and performing inference on it.
+Finally, we would like to see existing GP software packages extend their abstractions to discrete kernels with hyperparameters that are not differentiable.

-In conclusion, we advise practitioners to use our framework on discrete problems where data sets are too large for full Gaussian Process models but uncertainty estimates are still desirable.
+In conclusion, we would advise practitioners to use our framework on discrete problems where datasets are too large for full Gaussian Process models but uncertainty estimates are still desirable.
 Furthermore, in cases where likelihoods other than Gaussian or Bernoulli are required, standard regression and classification techniques are inapplicable, whereas our framework provides a principled and flexible solution.

+\begin{IEEEbiography} [{ }]{Vincent Fortuin} is a doctoral student at ETH Z\"urich where he works on Bayesian deep learning, representation learning, and approximate inference. \end{IEEEbiography}

+\begin{IEEEbiography} [{ }]{Gideon Dresdner} is a doctoral student at ETH Z\"urich where he works on convex optimization and Bayesian inference. \end{IEEEbiography}

+\begin{IEEEbiography} [{ }]{Heiko Strathmann} is a Research Scientist at Deepmind.
+He completed his PhD at the Gatsby Unit, UCL, and since spent time at the ETHZ, CH and The Alan Turing Institute, UK.
+His research interests include generative models, kernel methods, and Bayesian inference. \end{IEEEbiography}